 To keep the personal touch, carve out some space to add something just from you.
-For example, with Vegan Mainstream we regularly send out email series to our clients, and I make sure that at least one of the emails in any series includes a note from me.
-This is often a simple text message with some valuable information and a question to engage the recipient.
-I have responses to these emails sent directly to me and I respond to questions personally.
+For example, with Vegan Mainstream we regularly send automated email series’ out to our clients, but I make sure that at least one of the emails in any series includes a note from me.
+This note is often a simple text message with some valuable information and a question to engage the recipient.
+I have answers to these emails sent directly to me and I respond to questions personally.
 (If you are a larger organization or have a larger customer list, you might have your customer service team field these emails.)

 If you are new to automation I recommend starting with the basics.
 The first stage is ensuring that if someone signs up for your newsletter or downloads an ebook, they receive a 3-part welcome email series.
 The key is making sure that all of the content you are offering is valuable, and that 80% is free.
 The remaining 20% can include an offer or an opportunity to sign up for more free courses or content with the intention of migrating someone from a welcome service to a sales funnel.